althafhpa/playwright/README.md

   }
 };

-Environment Variables
+**Environment Variables**

-Environment variables can be used to override configuration settings.
+Some Environment variables can be used to override js configuration settings.

+All credentials are used as environment variables.

 Create a .env.local file in the project root with the following variables:

 Authentication Credentials